It’s so easy to make homemade hot chocolate mix. Making your own is so much better than store-bought hot cocoa mix.

-If you want, you can take this homemade hot chocolate mix recipe and make it vegan and dairy free.
+Making homemade hot chocolate mix recipe is fun.
+If you want, it's easy to make it vegan and dairy free.

 Craving chocolate, but not wanting the sugar?
-It’s possible to turn this recipe for homemade hot chocolate mix into a sugar-free one as well without sacrificing taste.
+It’s possible to turn this recipe for homemade hot chocolate mix into a sugar-free one without sacrificing taste.

 How to make hot chocolate mix